 Selma Sax received her undergraduate degree from Boston State College in 1963 and completed her graduate work at UCLA.
-Sax is the President of The Saxton Group and a senior consultant on educational policy and legislation for K-12 public schools, and improving teaching and learning.
-She served as a locally elected School Governing Board member for 8 years and chaired the State of California’s Education Council for Technology in Learning for 4 years.
+Sax is the president of The Saxton Group and a senior consultant on educational policy and legislation with a focus on using technology to improve teaching and learning.
+She served as a locally elected School Governing Board member for eight years and chaired California’s Education Council for Technology in Learning for four years.
 Sax and her husband are residents of Pasadena, California.
-They have one son, a graduate of Princeton University, who lives with his wife and 2 children in Australia.
+They have one son, a graduate of Princeton University, who lives with his wife and two children also in California.

 Mr. Bahn received his undergraduate degree from the University of Massachusetts Boston in 1985 and his law degree from Northeastern University in 1988.
 He started his legal career clerking for the Justices of the Massachusetts Superior Court.
 In 1989 Bahn joined the New York County District Attorney’s office starting in the trial division and ending in the rackets bureaus prosecuting multi-national drug organizations and organized crime groups operating in the construction industry.
 Thereafter he served in the NY City Department of Investigation as Inspector General for the Departments of Design & Construction and Transportation, where he led major investigations into municipal and contractor fraud and corruption.
 Following the Department of Investigation, he served as Deputy Commissioner for Facilities and Construction and Special Counsel in the New York City Department of Citywide Administrative Services (DCAS).
 In 1998, Bahn served as Deputy Inspector General and General Counsel in the New York State Metropolitan Transportation Authority’s Inspector General’s Office.
 He is currently in private practice in New York City focusing in the areas of corporate integrity and compliance, construction, civil and white collar criminal litigation, and government relations.
 Bahn lives in New York City with his wife, Lori Pollan and their three children.